Our Five-Day Climbing Itinerary:

 Lots of choice for a keen peak bagger – and all are higher than all but four of the North American peaks!

 Our Peruvian Andes Adventures crew set up the tents – one for each of the two clients, a cook tent, a dining tent, a toilet tent, a tent for the guide, one for the cook, and one for the porter.
 I prefer sleeping in a tent, far enough away from the noise and commotion of Refugio Ishinca’s dormitory.

 Nearby the tenting area is a concrete basin with a metal water spout, providing tenting parties with clean water from up the hill.

 When we got to the tenting area, there were three groups there.
 Two were from Canada.
 The guide/leader of one team was from Banff, Alberta; the other guide, whom I had climbed with before, was from Golden, B.C.
-Even more, I knew a few of the clients, having been on Alpine Club of Canada climbs with them before.
+I also knew a few clients, having been on Alpine Club of Canada climbs with them.

 Sitting in the Quebrada Ishinca surrounded mostly by Canadians!
 As you can see in the image above, the meadows are pretty much empty of tents.
 Our Camp was on the right side of the image.
 Apparently, during prime season, there are dozens of parties at one time, and the camping area gets quite messy, thanks to litter and inadequate toilet management.
 We were there at the end of May/ the beginning of June, still very early in the season.

 A few minutes later, the mist cleared, and Tocllaraju appeared.
 I felt again that mix of awe and anticipation (and apprehension!) as I contemplated its west face and wondered just how we would be climbing to the top.

 To that point, my highest – and most challenging – climb had been Mt.
 Assiniboine (3618m) in the Canadian Rockies.
 Tocllaraju was 1400 meters higher!